 24. Keep a Radio or TV on a Timer

-Create the illusion of presence by setting a radio or TV on a timer to switch on at certain times.
+Set a radio or TV on a timer to turn on at certain times to create the illusion of presence.
 The noise can give the impression that someone is home, deterring potential intruders.

 25. Use Smart Home Devices